webnovel

 Why is this old lady so adamant about touching the staff of whatever she called it?

 I stared at the staff.
 The shadow still reflected a grotesque reflection that did not match the old woman's.
-BUt then I noticed that my reflection was normal.
+But then I noticed that my reflection was normal.
 My brown skin and red robes were the same as the ones in the reflection.

 A word flashed in the air in front of me in red letters.
-"Danger."

-The message hovered in front of my face.
+A second message hovered in front of my face.

 "Demon presence located.
 You have one option: